Scholastic Committee Policies

-Adviser approval is required for registration and annual planning for students with fewer than 60 credits.
-Campus Assembly April 13, 1998.
+Adviser approval is required for registration and annual planning for students with fewer than 90 credits.

 Students entering UMM with no prior post-high school college experience are eligible to play athletics for their first two semesters of attendance.
 Transfer students are eligible to play for their first semester at Morris if and only if they would have been eligible at their former institutions.
 For all other students, eligibility is based on maintaining a cumulative GPA of 2.000 or higher.
 Campus Assembly, May 2007.

 Catalog and Requirement Expiration

 Any student who completed General Education requirements completed under any previous catalog may complete the bachelor of arts using those requirements.
 Major requirements are under the jurisdiction of the faculty.
 All other degree requirements—total credits, residency, GPA calculation, etc.—will follow semester standards and current policies.

 - Students in elementary education and secondary education must complete licensure requirements and apply for licensure within seven years from the time of admission to the licensure program.
 After seven years, all education courses previously taken become void and must be retaken for licensure.
 Minnesota State Board of Teaching Requirement.

 - Degree applications on file with balance sheet, old APAS reports, and correspondence that defines requirements to be completed will be honored and reasonable effort will be made to allow students to graduate based on this agreement.

 Faculty can allow major requirements under an expired catalog to be completed.